 We work closely with local communities to promote safety by the railway.

-The HS1 infrastructure is still relatively new with our oldest assets now approaching 17 years.
-In the last few years we have started to see the need for renewal interventions as the asset ages.
-We are working closely with our train operating companies and stakeholders to ensure that renewals on the high speed line minimise disruption for our passengers and keep trains running on time.
+Although the HS1 infrastructure is still relatively new, in the last few years we have started to see the need for renewal interventions as the asset ages.
+In Control Period 3 we will be working closely with our client, HS1 Ltd, our train operating companies and stakeholders to deliver renewals on the high speed line that minimise disruption for our passengers and keep trains running on time.